 It’s important we understand your specific scenario so that we can help educate you on how much you will pay for Medicare, if there are any penalties and what Medicare health insurance plans are available to you.

 When you apply for Medicare after 65, not all people have the same choices or will pay the same Medicare premiums.
+Some people have premiums deducted automatically, some use Easy Pay and other by the Medicare bill by mail.

 For instance, if you delayed your Part B because you were still working, you will have a Special Enrollment Period to enroll in Medicare Part B as you retire and lose your group insurance.